Power of masking methods for adaptive testing in a multivariate normal means problem: Comparing the asymptotic powers of the three methods

 \section{Comparing the asymptotic powers of the three methods}

 We compare the asymptotic powers of the three methods under the following high-dimensional asymptotic regime:

-The ratio $m / (m + \tilde m)$ is the fraction of original samples in the augmented $\bm X^\learn = [\bm X; \tilde{\bm X}]$, so we view it as the ``effective fraction of the data used for learning,'' analogous to $\pi_\spl$.
-This ratio---with a different interpretation---also plays a role in the analysis by \citet{Gazin2024}.
+The ratio $\tfrac{m}{m + \tilde m}$ is the fraction of original samples in the augmented $\bm X^\learn = [\bm X; \tilde{\bm X}]_\Pi$, so we view it as the ``effective fraction of the data used for learning,'' analogous to $\pi_\spl$.
 This section begins with an overview (Section~\ref{sec:overview-of-asymptotic-power-results}) followed by results for the two cases of the prior $\Lambda$~\eqref{eq:priors}: point mass prior (Section~\ref{sec:point-mass-prior}) and subspace prior (Section~\ref{sec:subspace-prior}).